boochow/picture/README.md

-# lissaosc
+# Picture
-an OSC for lissa delay
+The OSC that draws picutres on a XY-mode oscilloscope using lissa delay